volkanagun/WebCollectives/README.md

 ```

-# Crawling the links of the target content
+# Crawling the Links of the Target Content

 Generally a Web page contains a relevant content.
 This content is extracted by LookupPattern and with the extraction the crawling process finishes.
 For example, a link pattern is first extracts the links, and the links are followed as given in the following example.